MerginMaps/mobile/docs/users/input_ui.md

 can be downloaded or updated (to or from) Mergin from this screen.

 ## GPS
-By default, the map is always centred around the GPS signal.
-This will limit to users to pan the map to the other parts of projects.
-Pressing and holding GPS icon, will turn off the auto-centre mode.
+By default, the map centred around the project extent.
+Pressing and holding GPS icon, will turn on the GPS auto-centre mode.

-GPS signal color on the map denotes the accuracy threshold set by user within the Input settings (See Settings section).
+GPS signal colour on the map denotes the accuracy threshold set by user within the Input settings (See Settings section).

 ## Record
-This option will allow user to capture the position of the GPS and save it as point or line.
-Pressing the Record button for the first time will list all the survey layers (point and line layers within the project not marked as read-only in the QGIS project properties).
+This option will allow user to capture the position of the GPS and save it as point or line vertices.
+Pressing the **Record**  button will list all the survey layers (point and line layers within the project not marked as read-only in the QGIS project properties).
 User can then select a layer.